 Copland’s Dickinson Songs November 18, 2012.
 Both his original piano version and his orchestration of some of the songs are presented.

 Songs Of Travel We celebrate Ralph Vaughan Williams’ birthday with his songs (with comparison recordings, as usual) and some of his instrumentals for balance.

-Fanny Mendelssohn Hensel 2012: (11 November 2012) The songs of this composer, with comparison interpretations.
-Also, I offer you the chance to decide between two songs: which was by Felix and with by Fanny?
+Fanny Mendelssohn Hensel 11 November 11, 2012.
+The songs of this composer, with comparison interpretations.
+Also, I offer you the chance to decide between two songs: which was by Felix and which by Fanny?

-Introduction To Art Song 2013: (6 January 2013) The first program of the year is usually devote to introducing an unaware audience to the world of art song.
+Introduction To Art Song 2013 January 6, 2013.
+The first program of the year is usually devoted to introducing an audience to the world of art song.